machal/cssmine-content/flexbox-reference.md

 How much will the flex item shrink relative to other items when there is not enough space in the parent element?
-When a user resizes the browser window or a new item is added for example?
-The values can only be positive integers, defaulting in 1 which means that items will reduced their width equally.
+When a user resizes the browser window or a new item is added for example.
+The values can only be positive integers, defaulting in 1 which means that items will reduced their widths equally.

 #### `flex-basis` – Default Item Size